 - 1. Pay all outstanding tuition, fees, and overtime expenses or make satisfactory payment arrangements with the Financial Services Advisor.
 Please note, overtime expenses cannot be paid with federal financial aid. - 2.
-Tuition will be assessed at the current hourly rate. - 3.
-If a re-entering student has previously used all their excused absences provided under their original enrollment agreement, the student will not receive any additional time for excused absences under the new re-enrollment agreement. - 4.
+Tuition will be assessed at the current hourly rate. - If a re-entering student has previously used all their excused absences provided under their original enrollment agreement, the student will not receive any additional time for excused absences under the new re-enrollment agreement. - 4.
 Students are required to purchase a kit if their current kit is not complete.
-Any missing kit items must be purchased.

-5. Students who re-enter after 180 days must write an re-entry essay that demonstrates their commitment to completing the program.
+Any missing kit items must be purchased. - 5.
+Students who re-enter after 180 days must attend a re-enrollment meeting.